 We recognise these are challenging times and you may be considering making a DIY will but there can be no substitute for consulting an expert will solicitor to ensure that your wishes are both properly recorded, your will is valid and likelihood of a challenge to your will is considered and/or reduced where possible.

-When taking your instructions our will solicitors in Chester, Liverpool, Warrington and Wrexham will not only be concerned with where you want your assets to go upon death, but also to ensure that the formalities of both making a will are complied with and that the person making the will has sound mind, memory and understanding, and does so entirely of their own free will.
+When taking your instructions our will writing solicitors in Chester, Liverpool, Warrington and Wrexham will not only be concerned with where you want your assets to go upon death, but also to ensure that the formalities of both making a will are complied with and that the person making the will has sound mind, memory and understanding, and does so entirely of their own free will.

-Here at Freeman Jones Solicitors our will solicitors also usually witness the will or in these more troubled times we can provide you with detailed advice on how to execute the will properly away from our offices.
+Here at Freeman Jones Solicitors our will and probate solicitors also usually witness the will or in these more troubled times we can provide you with detailed advice on how to execute the will properly away from our offices.
 Our professional solicitor obligations also require us to keep detailed notes of our meetings, telephone discussions and correspondence which can be very useful and used as evidence if a future dispute were to arise.
 During your lifetime of course however the rules governing confidentiality between solicitors and client remains in force and so matters remain totally confidential.

 Some common pitfalls to DIY Wills